 How to Work with Large Datasets

-The --async option is for working with large data sets without waiting for the results.
+The --async option is for working with large sets of data without having to wait for the results.
 The option works like "batch job."

 The option can be used with any resource.
 The workflow is as follows: